Short on time? Our pick for the best 12-person tent is the NTK Super Arizona GT Tent and the TETON Sports Sierra Canvas Tent.

 Our rating: 4.5/5

-The tent can fit up to three queen-sized air mattresses and has large enough doors to get your air mattresses through them!
+The tent can fit up to four queen-sized air mattresses and has a large enough door to get your air mattresses through!

 PROS